 All applicants being considered for acceptance to the Doctor of Physical Therapy program will be required to participate in an interview with the program faculty.

 In the event that on-campus interviews cannot be conducted, students will have an online interview with a School of Physical Therapy faculty member.

 The interview day will last approximately 4-5 hours and be comprised of the following activities:

 - Individual/group interview with School faculty

 - Campus tour with current Kean University students

-- Q&A session for questions pertaining to admissions, financial aid, etc.
+- Q&A session for admissions, financial aid, etc.

-The Doctor of Physical Therapy does not allow applicants to defer their admission.
+The School of Physical Therapy does not allow applicants to defer their admission.
 If you have any questions or concerns with this policy, please contact the Office of Graduate Admissions.

 The Kean University School of Physical Therapy does not accept transfer credits for courses taken at another physical therapist education program.